Peirce College: Academics

-Peirce currently has undergraduate programs in Business, Healthcare, Information Technology, General Studies, and Paralegal Studies.
-The college offers graduate programs in Healthcare Administration and Organizational Leadership and Management.
+Peirce had undergraduate programs in Business, Healthcare, Information Technology, General Studies, and Paralegal Studies.
+The college offered graduate programs in Healthcare Administration and Organizational Leadership and Management.

-Within the Business Administration degree, concentrations are offered in accounting, entrepreneurship/small business, human resource management, marketing, and real estate management.
-The Information Technology degree offers concentrations in desktop applications for business, information security, network administration, network security, technology management, and programming and application development.
+Within the Business Administration degree, concentrations were offered in accounting, entrepreneurship/small business, human resource management, marketing, and real estate management.
+The Information Technology degree offered concentrations in desktop applications for business, information security, network administration, network security, technology management, and programming and application development.

-Peirce has specialized educational programs for those who wish to seek an accelerated education during the evening and weekend on campus, earn their degree online, or earn their degree while at work (The Peirce Corporate College).
-Most courses are in an accelerated 7-week format, with some general education and paralegal courses following a standard 14-week format.
-Peirce uses a 3 semester calendar (fall, spring and summer) with two 7-week courses or one 14-week course each semester.
+Peirce had specialized educational programs for those who wish to seek an accelerated education during the evening and weekend on campus, earn their degree online, or earn their degree while at work (The Peirce Corporate College).
+Most courses were in an accelerated 7-week format, with some general education and paralegal courses following a standard 14-week format.
+Peirce used a 3 semester calendar (fall, spring and summer) with two 7-week courses or one 14-week course each semester.

-The college is accredited by the Middle States Commission on Higher Education.
+The college was accredited by the Middle States Commission on Higher Education.

-The School District of Philadelphia and Peirce have a partner program which provides an off-campus general studies degree program for parents with children enrolled in Philadelphia public schools.
+The School District of Philadelphia and Peirce had a partner program which provided an off-campus general studies degree program for parents with children enrolled in Philadelphia public schools.